Job Details for 5169 - Water Quality Supervisor

 EDUCATION and/or EXPERIENCE

-Completion of a Bachelor of Science degree in Environmental Science, Biology, Botany, Soils, Natural Resources or related field; five (5) years of experience coordinating efforts to identify and mitigate water quality problems; Or an equivalent combination of training and experience.
+Completion of a Bachelor of Science degree in Environmental Science, Biology, Botany, Soils, Natural Resources or related field; five (5) years of experience coordinating efforts to identify and mitigate water quality problems including two (2) years of supervisory experience; or an equivalent combination of training and experience.